The Pine Bluff Arkansas Ghetto:

 During the city’s early days, from the 1800s to the early 1900s, the city of Pine Bluff was once known as the mecca for African-Americans in “The Delta”, both in the state of Arkansas and the neighboring state of Mississippi.

 Pine Bluff was once locally known for the heavy concentration of blues musicians and entertainment, as well black entrepreneurs that led to some to refer the Pine Bluff business community as the “Black Wall Street” of the region.

 The city of Pine Bluff has had a long history of black excellence that has included entrepreneurs, scholars, musicians and black soldiers that fought in the Civil War.

-What Happen to Pine Bluff Arkansas Ghetto
+What Happened to the Pine Bluff Arkansas Ghetto?

-As the city furthered transformed into the Pine Bluff Arkansas ghetto during the 1990s and 2000s, poverty in the city increased as today the poverty rate is 33% with an average income of $17,000 despite 64% of the businesses are black owned.
+As the city furthered transformed into becoming the Pine Bluff Arkansas ghetto during the 1990s and 2000s, poverty in the city increased as today the poverty rate is 33% with an average income of $17,000 despite 64% of the businesses are black owned.